 Dr. Sabatino has been practicing telepsychiatry since 2018, and though he doesn’t feel that it spells the end of in-person treatment, he acknowledges that it is the wave of the future.
 “Patients like the convenience that this technology provides.
 Telepsychiatry is going to be an empowering option for them going forward.”

-Throughout her years in practice, Dr. Thayyullathil has presented lectures on managing the residual symptoms of depression, pregnancy, and psychotropic medications, suicide, verbal de-escalation, and the management of agitated patients with agitated patients psychotropic medications.
+As an attending psychiatrist, Dr. Thayyullathil has worked primarily in outpatient settings.
+Demographics have included people with chronic mental health disorders, living with HIV and AIDS, a history of homelessness, and substance use disorders.
+She has provided lectures on various topics such as assessing and managing the residual symptoms of depression, pregnancy and psychotropic medications, suicide, verbal de-escalation, and the management of agitated patients with psychotropic medications.

 Patricia Sage-McLean, LCSW-R, hails from a small town in upstate New York.
 After receiving her BA from Binghamton University, she completed her MSW at the University at Albany School of Social Welfare.
 She received advanced training in cognitive-behavioral therapy and dialectical behavioral therapy from Upstate Medical University at SUNY Syracuse.
 For the last four years, she has been part of a multi-disciplinary team at Lourdes Center for Pain and Wellness.
 Before that, Patricia worked for a substance abuse facility and an inpatient psychiatric hospital.